Priory of Sion: History

-The fraternal organization was founded in the town of Annemasse, Haute-Savoie, in eastern France in 1956.
+The fraternal organisation was founded in the town of Annemasse, Haute-Savoie, in eastern France in 1956.
 The 1901 French law of Associations required that the Priory of Sion be registered with the government; although the statutes and the registration documents are dated 7 May 1956, the registration took place at the subprefecture of Saint-Julien-en-Genevois on 25 June 1956 and recorded in the Journal Officiel de la République Française on 20 July 1956.

-The Headquarters of the Priory of Sion and its journal Circuit were based in the apartment of Plantard, in a social housing block known as Sous-Cassan newly constructed in 1956.
+The headquarters of the Priory of Sion and its journal Circuit were based in the apartment of Plantard, in a social housing block known as Sous-Cassan newly constructed in 1956.

 The founders and signatories inscribed with their real names and aliases were Pierre Plantard, also known as "Chyren", and André Bonhomme, also known as "Stanis Bellas".
 Bonhomme was the President while Plantard was the Secretary General.
 The registration documents also included the names of Jean Deleaval as the Vice-President and Armand Defago as the Treasurer.
 The choice of the name "Sion" was based on a popular local feature, a hill south of Annemasse in France, known as Mont Sion, where the founders intended to establish a spiritual retreat center.
 The accompanying title to the name was "Chevalerie d'Institutions et Règles Catholiques d'Union Indépendante et Traditionaliste": this subtitle forms the acronym CIRCUIT and translates in English as "Chivalry of Catholic Rules and Institutions of Independent and Traditionalist Union".
 The statutes of the Priory of Sion indicate its purpose was to allow and encourage members to engage in studies and mutual aid.
 The articles of the association expressed the goal of creating a Traditionalist Catholic chivalric order.